The Crisis

 The August 1920 cover is a typical example of the annual education number under Du Bois's editorship.

 The Crisis is the official magazine of the National Association for the Advancement of Colored People (NAACP).
-It was founded in 1910 by W. E. B. Du Bois (editor), Oswald Garrison Villard, J. Max Barber, Charles Edward Russell, Kelly Miller, William Stanley Braithwaite, and Mary Dunlop Maclean.
-The Crisis has been in continuous print since 1910, and it is the oldest Black-oriented magazine in the world.
-Today, The Crisis is "a quarterly journal of civil rights, history, politics and culture and seeks to educate and challenge its readers about issues that continue to plague African Americans and other communities of color."
+Founded in 1910 by W. E. B. Du Bois (editor), Oswald Garrison Villard, J. Max Barber, Charles Edward Russell, Kelly Miller, William Stanley Braithwaite, and Mary Dunlop Maclean, it has been in continuous print since then.

+The Crisis is considered the oldest Black-oriented magazine in the world.
+Under Du Bois's editorship, it became an important forum for civil rights advocacy, political commentary, visual culture, and literary work associated with the Harlem Renaissance of the 1920s.
+Today, the magazine describes itself as "a quarterly journal of civil rights, history, politics and culture" that seeks to educate readers about issues affecting African Americans and other communities of color.